getml/reflect-cpp/README.md

 ### Additional containers

-In addition, it includes the following custom containers:
+In addition, it supports the following custom containers:

 - `rfl::Box`: Similar to `std::unique_ptr`, but guaranteed to never be null.
 - `rfl::Literal`: An explicitly enumerated string.
 - `rfl::NamedTuple`: Similar to `std::tuple`, but with named fields that can be retrieved via their name at compile time.
 - `rfl::Ref`: Similar to `std::shared_ptr`, but guaranteed to never be null.
+- `rfl::Result`: Allows for exception-free programming.
 - `rfl::TaggedUnion`: Similar to `std::variant`, but with explicit tags that make parsing more efficient.
+- `rfl::Validator`: Allows for automatic input validation.

 ### Custom classes